Associate Dean of Student Success, Dr. Beth Holder

-Freshman Success Coach for Actuarial Science, Computer Science, English Literature, English Writing, French, History, Human Relations, Individualized Major, International Relations, Mathematics Economics, Mathematics, Music, Nonprofit Leadership and Management, Philosophy, Political Science, Religion, Sociology, Spanish, and Theatre majors
+Student Success Coach for Actuarial Science, Computer Science, English Literature, English Writing, French, History, Human Relations, Individualized Major, International Relations, Mathematics Economics, Mathematics, Nonprofit Leadership and Management, Philosophy, Political Science, Religion, Sociology, and Spanish majors

 Contact: (336) 841-9496 | email@example.com

 April Atchley began her education as a Teaching Fellows Scholar at Appalachian State University.
 She holds a B.S. in English and Home Furnishings Marketing, as well as a M.A. in English Education.
 April has many years of experience in creating impactful services for youth, adults and families in academic and enrichment programs.
 She has served as a student advocate at the middle school, high school and college levels, and her life’s purpose is to help students overcome obstacles to be successful individuals.
 Prior to coming to High Point University, April was an associate director for Guilford College’s Adult Degree Program.
 In that role, she enjoyed encouraging adults to go college and achieve their dreams.
 She helped create programs and support services for adult students, as well as professional development opportunities for employers in the Triad.
 She later served as the assistant director for GEAR UP at Appalachian State University, a federally funded grant program that encouraged first-generation and low-income students to attend college.
 April is an alumna of High Point University and is excited to be back on campus and working with the extraordinary freshman class!

 Contact: (336) 841-9490 | firstname.lastname@example.org